elitonfreitas/node-api-rest-boilerplate/README.md

 # Features

-## Ease to create new modules
+## Create new modules easily

-To create a new module you just need to specify a Mongoose model and inherit the crud functions from the BaseController.
+For create a new module you just need to specify a Mongoose model and inherit the crud functions from the BaseController.
 If you need, is possible override the pre-defined functions.
 See the **TemplateController** to better understand.

-## Express with express-validator
+## Express + express-validator

-Validate you requests on API with express-validator.
-Is possible to create Validator Schemas or use Mongoose schema to create express-validator schema.
+Validate your requests on API with express-validator.
+It's possible create Validator Schemas or use Mongoose schemas to generate express-validator schemas.

 ## Mongoose